 \subsection{Continual Learning Methods}

 To mitigate catastrophic forgetting in MLLMs, we examine several methods: \begin{enumerate} \item \textbf{Naive Fine-Tuning} corresponds to the original LLaVA method with no modifications.

 \item \textbf{LoRA} keeps the original LLM weights frozen and learns low-rank updates for them~\citep{hu2021lora}.
 Following LoRA's recommended protocol, we inject LoRA weights into all LLM linear layers.
 After each task is learned, the LoRA weights are merged into the LLM.
 Details are given in Appendix~\ref{sec:lora-hparam}.

 \item \textbf{Soft Targets}, introduced in \citet{harun2024overcoming}, aim to mitigate forgetting in CL.
 However, they are designed for image classification tasks and are not directly applicable to MLLMs.
 We adapt soft targets to MLLMs by dynamically re-parameterizing the conditional token distribution.
 We update the hard target vector $Y$ by reducing the target tokens by \(- \alpha\), and offsetting non-target tokens by \(+ \alpha/(N - 1)\), where $\alpha$ controls the smoothing, and \(N\) is the LLM's vocabulary size.
 We discuss the choice of \(\alpha\) in Appendix~\ref{sec:soft-target-hparam}.

 \item \textbf{Rehearsal (Experience Replay)} is an effective method for CL that involves storing data from earlier tasks and mixing it with data from current task.
 We study it in our CL experiments since {in practice, the pretraining data for the base LLMs (i.e. task 1) are inaccessible}.
 We study storing 1\% of randomly selected samples from each previous task, excluding task 1.

 \item \textbf{mSGM} is based on SGM, which combines soft targets, weight initialization, and LoRA to mitigate catastrophic forgetting~\citep{harun2024overcoming}.
 We use a version that omits the weight initialization and output layer freezing process used by SGM for class incremental learning since the output vocabulary is static and output layers are used for the causal generation of LLMs. \cite{harun2024overcoming} found that SGM was especially effective when paired with rehearsal.

-In all methods, the alignment layer and LLM are trained and the ViT is frozen.
+\end{enumerate} In all methods, the alignment layer and LLM are trained and the ViT is frozen.
 Following the LLaVA 1.5 training protocol, the VL datasets are trained in a single epoch corresponding to a single training pass through each dataset after learning task 1 to update the LLM.